marco-prontera/vite-plugin-css-injected-by-js/README.md

 The tag `<meta property="csp-nonce" content={{ nonce }} />` (nonce should be replaced with the value) must be present in your html page.
 The `content` value of that tag will be provided to the `nonce` property of the `style` element that will be injected by our default injection code.

+#### relativeCSSInjection (boolean)

+**!!!
+Experimental feature !!!**

+The default behavior of this plugin takes all the CSS code of your application directly to the entrypoint generated.
+The `relativeCSSInjection` if configured to `true` will inject the CSS code of every entrypoint to the relative importer.

 ## Contributing